www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 The following shows such a bad case:
 ```
+Organization's Network
-├── a:  Git repo located at Server 1 with Active Directory Users
+├── a:  Git Repo located at server 1 with Active Directory users
-├── A:  Git repo located at Server 2 with different Users
+├── A:  Git Repo located at Server 2 with different users
-├── A2: Git repo on GitHub
+├── A2: Git Repo on GitHub
-├── b:  Git repo on GitLab
+├── b:  Git Repo on GitLab
-├── B:  Git repo on SourceHut
+├── B:  Git Repo on SourceHut
-├── c:  That repo, that only one or 2 people know of, but everybody relies on implicitly.
+├── c:  This is the repo, that only one or 2 people know of, but everybody relies on implicitly.
 └── ...
 ```
 A meta repo can provide a single global namespace for projects, where each repo contains a project.
 If this is done smartly, this can be used in order to organize projects.
-It is a lot easier to understand and organize some kind of project structure instead of a long unorganized list of projects.
+It is a lot easier to understand and organize some kind of project structure instead of a long, unorganized list of projects.

 Here you can see such a structure of projects:
 ```